apos/rapid-bulky-wshc-by-apos/README.md

 You find all 3d files including Fusion360 and 3MF/STL in the **directory "3d" in this repository**.
 Each one is for a certain Version.
 These are work in progress.
 I design with Fusion360 and will update the files after every major milestone.

 The parts are very tight (no gap design).
 I like to use as less as possible screws (if possible no).
-Some parts have to be glueed together.
+Some parts have to be glued together.

 The model is bulky, because of the use of standard breakout boards and shields.